 - Reduced cholesterol and improved cardiovascular health

-Gardening has been proven to be an effective method for combating stress.
-In fact, studies have found that it can reduce cortisol levels in participants’ blood samples.
+In fact, it has been proven to be an effective method for combating stress.
+In fact, studies have found that it can reduce cortisol levels — the body’s main stress hormone — in participants’ blood samples.
 One hospital study also reported that 79 percent of patients expressed feeling more relaxed and calm after spending time in a garden.

 But the benefits don’t stop there.
-In addition to calming your mind, it’s been concluded that gardening can help prolong your attention span.
-A study published in the American Journal of Public Health revealed that spending time among greenery can result in a significant reduction of symptoms of ADHD – something that impacts the mental well-being of millions across the country.
+In addition to calming your mind, it’s been found that gardening can help prolong your attention span.
+A study published in the American Journal of Public Health revealed that spending time among greenery can result in a significant reduction of symptoms of ADHD — something that affects the mental well-being of millions across the country.

 If you start to feel like you can’t keep up with the world around you or you’re having trouble concentrating on simple tasks, consider taking some time to get outside, dig your fingers into some dirt and let Mother Earth work her magic on your mind.

-Bibliotherapy refers to either structured or voluntary book-reading with the goal of relieving mental health difficulties.
-It may sound silly on the surface, but reading has actually been found to decrease a person’s depressive symptoms.
-An act as simple as diving into a good book can calm the mind and relax the body, helping to decrease blood pressure, slow the heart rate and more.
+Bibliotherapy refers to either structured or voluntary book reading with the goal of relieving mental health difficulties.
+It may sound silly on the surface, but reading has been found to decrease a person’s depressive symptoms.
+An act as simple as diving into a good book can help lower your heart rate and ease muscle tension, ultimately relieving stress up to 68 percent.

-Interestingly, multiple studies have indicated that reading works of fiction can be of particular benefit.
+Interestingly, multiple studies have indicated that reading works of fiction can be particularly beneficial.
 Investing in the narrative arc of a fictional character can help increase a reader’s sense of empathy, strengthen their social skills and improve their level of interpersonal understanding.